pyrofolium/netlist-visualizer/README.md

 other portions of the code.

 The sheer complexity just for a take-home likely makes it work against me as I remember you said it should be simple.
-But Either way
-I want to thank you for giving me such an interesting assignment.
+But Either way I want to thank you for giving me such an interesting assignment.
 I learned a lot.
-I'm actually primarily a backend developer, but I was able to go deep into the frontend as well for this assignment.
+I am a full stack developer but I lean more heavily towards the backend and this project I feel was more frontend heavy so this project allowed me to go really deep and learn a lot about the frontend.